sigrokproject/libsigrok/README.md

 To use sigrok's PulseView software with TinyLogicFriend, right now you need to rebuild `libsigrok` (with this repository) and also build `sigrok-cli` and `PulseView`.

-Right now, you need to build it all for yourself using the tinyLogicFriend driver from my github [`libsigrok` repository](https://github.com/kmatch98/libsigrok)**.
-I strongly recommend using **[sigrok-util](https://github.com/sigrokproject/sigrok-util) to build for your platform**.
-You will need to replace the baseline `libsigrok` library with this version that includes the tinyLogicFriend driver.
+Right now, you need to build it all for yourself using the tinyLogicFriend driver from [my github `libsigrok` repository](https://github.com/kmatch98/libsigrok).
+I strongly recommend using [sigrok-util](https://github.com/sigrokproject/sigrok-util) to build for your platform.
+Replace the baseline `libsigrok` library with this version that includes the tinyLogicFriend driver.
 Then build everything, including `libsigrok`, `sigrok-cli` and `PulseView`.

 So far, I have succesfully built PulseView with tinyLogicFriend on an iMac running MacOS Big Sur.

 ----------
 # building PulseView on MacOS